Doctor of Nursing Practice (DNP)

 The DNP program aims to prepare graduates for advanced nursing practice who are capable of providing holistic health care for diverse individuals, families or populations in a variety of settings.

-For students with a master’s degree in nursing or a related field, the post-master’s doctoral option offers an opportunity to advance career goals more rapidly in two years in one of two online tracks:
+For students with a master’s degree in nursing or a related field, the post-master’s doctoral option offers an opportunity to advance career goals in one of three online programs:

 The objectives of the DNP program are designed to prepare graduates for advanced nursing practice who are capable of providing holistic health care for diverse individuals, families or populations in a variety of settings.
 Specifically, the program seeks to produce graduates who:

 - Demonstrate clinical reasoning through an understanding of science and evidence-based practice.